SkyeHoefling/ahoefling.github.io/_posts/2018-04-30-DNN-MVC-Routing.md

 share: true
 comments: true
 ---
 DNN 9.2 introduces many new features including new routing controls for MVC Modules.
-Now when building a MVC Module you can easily Redirect routes between Controllers and Actions at the Controller level.
+Now, when building a MVC Module you can easily Redirect routes between Controllers and Actions at the Controller level.
 This new feature introduces flexibility that adds feature parity with Microsoft's MVC implementation.
-With this change a MVC Module can contain many controllers and actions per controller and handle the complex routing scenarios associated with MVC development.
+With this change a MVC Module can contain many controllers and actions per controller that handle the complex routing scenarios associated with MVC development.
 Prior to 9.2 developers were limited to having one controller.
 While there were workarounds to this limitation until now there wasn't an elegant way to handle routing in a MVC Module.

 ## What Changed? ##
 The `DnnController` is the heart of the DNN MVC Module pattern with several familiar methods and properties overidden for DNN specific purposes.
 Yet, this was incomplete because there was no `DnnUrlHelper` on the `DnnController`.